-Cinema 4D contains 2 script languages, C.O.F.F.E.E. and the more modern Python.
-Of the two, it is recommended that Python be used.
+Cinema 4D uses the Python script language.
 Python offers almost the same accessibility to Cinema 4D functions as the C++ SDK.
 Support and documentation for Python can be found exclusively at http://developers.maxon.net.

-In addition to both commands described below you will find a list of all Python and C.O.F.F.E.E. scripts.
-In contrast to plugins, scripts have *.py and *.csc extensions.
+In addition to both commands described below you will find a list of all Python. scripts.
+In contrast to plugins, scripts have *.py extensions.
 If a TIF image of the same name is located there it will be used as an icon.

 If this option is selected, an open dialog window will open in which you can load and run a script.